Götakanal from Gothenburg to Stockholm by boat

 About Lake Mälaren

-A little sad, we follow the route of the Juno through the last locks, which separate the Lake Mälaren with its fresh water from the salt water of the Baltic Sea.
-An exciting journey that has taken us back in time has come to an end.
-Four enjoyable days on board and ashore showed us Sweden from an extraordinary perspective.
-We especially enjoyed traveling with the historic riverboat Juno, which demanded a lot of flexibility from us.
-In the beginning, when our little cabin took some getting used to, it developed into a nest in which we felt comfortable.
+With a touch of nostalgia, we follow the Juno's route through the final locks that separate Lake Mälaren with its freshwater from the saltwater of the Baltic Sea.
+An exciting journey that has transported us back to times gone by is coming to an end.
+Four enjoyable days on board and on land showed us Sweden from an extraordinary perspective.

 Arrival in Stockholm